padscape/padscape/README.md

 # realtimeCoded
-###### A new alternative to realtime programming
+###### A new alternative to realtime code editing

 RealtimeCoded is a new HTML realtime web editor.
-It will be available in several platforms in the future, like Android and Desktop, but right now it is on the web.
+It will be available in several platforms in the future, like Android and Desktop, but right now it is available on the web.

 RealtimeCoded will feature:
 - Syntax highlighting with numerous themes